 The endocrine system maintains communication with the nervous system, immune system, and circadian mechanism to support its function of preserving the body’s internal homeostasis.

 Long-term consumption of excessive amounts of alcohol disrupts the communication between the nervous, endocrine, and immune systems.
-This creates hormonal disturbances that can negatively affect a person’s physical and mental health.
+This creates hormonal disturbances that can negatively affect a person’s physical and behavioral health.
 (8)

 These sorts of alcohol-induced hormonal disruptions affect the entire body and can result in various disorders, such as: